dan-online/window/README.md

 ## About The Project

 Window is a terminal-based video player that allows you to watch videos directly in your terminal.
-It supports local, remote, and YouTube videos assisted by hardware acceleration.
+It supports local, remote, and YouTube videos assisted by hardware accelerated decoding

 ![window](assets/demo.gif)

 ### Features

-- Variety of video sources
+- **Variety of Video Sources**
-    - Local file
-    - Remote file
+    - **Local File**: Seamlessly play videos stored on your local machine.
+    - **Remote File**: Stream videos directly from remote URLs, ensuring flexibility and convenience.
-    - YouTube video (using yt-dlp)
+    - **YouTube Video (using yt-dlp)**:
-      - VOD
-      - Live
-    - Live Stream
+        - **Video on Demand (VOD)**: Access and play YouTube videos on demand, with support for various formats and qualities.
+        - **Live**: Watch live streams from YouTube in real-time, providing a unique and dynamic viewing experience.
+    - **Live Stream**: Support for various live streaming protocols, allowing you to watch live broadcasts from different platforms and sources.

-- Hardware acceleration
+- **Hardware Acceleration**
-    - Utilizes hardware acceleration for decoding video streams
+    - **Enhanced Performance**: Leverages hardware acceleration to optimize decoding of video streams, reducing CPU usage and providing smoother playback.
+    - **Multi-Platform Support**: Compatible with a wide range of hardware, ensuring optimal performance across different devices and operating systems.

 ## TODO

 - [ ] Error handling
 - [x] Full screen mode
+- [ ] Resizing
 - [ ] Tests
 - [ ] Audio???
 - [ ] Subtitles???